facebookresearch/audiocraft/docs/WATERMARKING.md

 ## Installation and setup

-Currently training AudioSeal requires a bleeding-edge version (`1.4.0a1`) of AudioCraft, which you obtain by installing from the source code instead of PyPi. _NOTE_: Since we use AAC augmentation in our training loop, you need to install ffmpeg, or it will not work (See Section "Installation" in [README](../README.md)).
+To install AudioSeal, follow [Installation](https://github.com/facebookresearch/audioseal) guidelines in the AudioSeal repo.
+Note that currently the training of AudioSeal models requires a bleeding-edge version (`1.4.0a1`) of AudioCraft, which you obtain by installing from the source code instead of PyPi. _NOTE_: Since we use AAC augmentation in our training loop, you need to install ffmpeg, or it will not work (See Section "Installation" in [README](../README.md)).

 Make sure you follow [steps for basic training setup](TRAINING.md) before starting.